Arpaïs Du Bois: Work

 Her works on paper in diary-like books form a significant portion of her artwork.
 Utilizing word and image associations are characteristic of Du Bois's work, as is the use of language.

 These diaries, consisting of refined forms and scattered phrases, carefully positioned on otherwise empty grounds, have designated her public output, generally providing the content for her exhibitions in the form of pages torn from the notebooks arranged in novel constellations.
 These constellations have a high level of poetic strength as well as a striking fragility.

-She formulates her (pre)occupation as a fight against forgetting, against oblivion.
-Her developed system of noting down what many overlook, of commenting so-called trivialities, by bending the bow between image and the written word has made her a fierce observer and commentator of the small systems in which we live, as well as the big wide world in which we attempt to make our small systems work.
+The individual documents information that is frequently overlooked and provides commentary through a combination of images and text.
+This process involves observing and commenting on both local environments and broader global contexts.

 She has three published books by Toohcsmi, Uitgevers, two books with Lannoo Publishers: one collaboration book with Japanese photographer Masao Yamamoto and one pure textual book.

 She started a new collaboration with Hannibal Publishing in 2016.

 Arpaïs Du Bois has been working on a daily blog since 2008 called "Instant de jour et dessin d'un soir", which is a daily posted photograph combined with a daily drawing.